-- 3. Install the IdM server on rhel8.example.com as a replica of the IdM RHEL 7 server, including all the server roles present on your rhel7.example.com except the NTP server role.
+- 3. Install the IdM server software on rhel9.example.com to configure it as a replica of the RHEL 8 IdM server, including all the server roles present on rhel8.example.com.
 To install the roles from the example above, use these options with the ipa-replica-install command: - --setup-ca to set up the Certificate System component - --setup-dns and --forwarder to configure an integrated DNS server and set a per-server forwarder to take care of DNS queries that go outside the IdM domain

-Additionally, if your IdM deployment is in a trust relationship with Active Directory (AD), add the --setup-adtrust option to the ipa-replica-install command to configure AD trust capability on rhel8.example.com.
+Additionally, if your IdM deployment is in a trust relationship with Active Directory (AD), add the --setup-adtrust option to the ipa-replica-install command to configure AD trust capability on rhel9.example.com.

-To set up an IdM server with the IP address of 192.0.2.1 that uses a per-server forwarder with the IP address of 192.0.2.20:
+--ntp-server to specify an NTP server or --ntp-pool to specify a pool of NTP servers To set up an IdM server with the IP address of 192.0.2.1 that uses a per-server forwarder with the IP address of 192.0.2.20 and synchronizes with the ntp.example.com NTP server:

-[root@rhel8 \sim]# ipa-replica-install --setup-ca --ip-address 192.0.2.1 --setup-dns --forwarder 192.0.2.20
+[root@rhel9 ~]# ipa-replica-install --setup-ca --ip-address 192.0.2.1 --setup-dns --forwarder 192.0.2.20 --ntp-server ntp.example.com

-You do not need to specify the RHEL 7 IdM server itself because if DNS is working correctly, rhel8.example.com will find it using DNS autodiscovery.
+You do not need to specify the RHEL 8 IdM server itself because if DNS is working correctly, rhel9.example.com will find it using DNS autodiscovery.

-4. [Optional] Add an ntp.udp service (SRV) record for your external NTP time server to the DNS of the newly-installed IdM server, rhel8.example.com.
-Doing this is recommended because IdM in RHEL 8 does not provide its own time service.
-The presence of the SRV record for the time server in IdM DNS ensures that future RHEL 8 replica and client installations are automatically configured to synchronize with the time server used by rhel8.example.com.
+4. (Optional) Add an ntp.udp service (SRV) record for your external NTP time server to the DNS of the newly-installed IdM server, rhel9.example.com.
+The presence of the SRV record for the time server in IdM DNS ensures that future RHEL 9 replica and client installations are automatically configured to synchronize with the time server used by rhel9.example.com.
 This is because ipa-client-install looks for the ntp.udp DNS entry unless --ntp-server or --ntp-pool options are provided on the install command-line interface (CLI).